 The iconic Royal Courts of Justice on the Strand houses both the Court of Appeal and the High Court.
 National Justice Museum Education deliver interactive learning activities in the courtrooms providing memorable educational experiences.
 This historic and professional environment is ideal for hands-on learning about the law, how to live within it and careers within the justice system.

 Through tours and courtroom workshops, students will discover the building, its history and explore real cases.
 Groups are able to re-enact historical or contemporary civil or criminal trials led by experienced legal education facilitators.
 Cases are relevant to many areas of the curriculum including law, history and SMSC and cover a range of key skills.

 For more details and booking information, please visit the National Justice Museum Education website.

 Just a stone's throw from the Supreme Court is another inspiring building at the heart of national life.

-With a rich tradition of Christian worship and over a thousand years of history, why not combine your visit to the Court with booking your group onto one of the professionally-led sessions (lasting around 90 minutes - 2 hours) from the Abbey's varied programme of events.
+With a rich tradition of Christian worship, Westminster Abbey provides over a thousand years of history.
+Why not combine your visit to the Court with booking your group onto one of the Abbey's professionally-led sessions (lasting around 90 minutes to 2 hours).